-Youell’s Oyster House is conveniently located one block south of Hamilton Street at the corner of 23rd and Walnut Streets, Youell’s Oyster House has been serving the finest seafood since the late 1800′s.
+Youell’s Oyster House is conveniently located one block south of Hamilton Street at the corner of 23rd and Walnut Streets, just minutes away from the new PPL Center.
+Youell’s Oyster House has been serving the finest seafood since the late 1800’s.
 Specializing in Maryland jumbo lump crabmeat and an entire line of fresh seafood, Youell’s offers an upscale, but comfortable dining experience.
 Seasonal fare such as soft shell crabs and a variety of fresh fish compliment our extensive menu.
 Freshly shucked shellfish is available all year ’round.
 We have a large selection of cocktails (including expertly prepared martinis and mojitos) generous wine selection, as well as scores of craft beers and premise made desserts.

 The history of Youell’s Oyster House is as rich as their food.
 The Rice brothers, who allegedly operated a speakeasy outside of town during the 1800’s, opened the eatery at their original location on Northampton Street, at the current site of the former Hotel Easton.
 At some point, the restaurant was moved two blocks east, to the first block of North Front Street, along the bank of the Delaware River.
 During that era of Easton’s history, the city was not only the county seat but a thriving point of commerce as well as host to many saloons and hotels.
 It was also noted as a center of illegal gambling and other nefarious activity.
 “Rice’s” was known for shellfish and steak.
 Old-timers remembered the owners accompanied by their Boston Terrier, accepting their daily delivery of wooden casks filled with fresh oysters.